Kami Kandola

-Kami Kandola is an Indo-Canadian physician and the Chief Public Health Officer for the Northwest Territories, Canada.
+Kami Kandola is a Canadian physician and the Chief Public Health Officer for the Northwest Territories, Canada.
 She is trained in family medicine, public health, and preventive medicine.
 Kandola oversaw the response to the COVID-19 pandemic in the Northwest Territories.

 Early life and education

 Kandola grew up in England before moving to Montreal, Quebec when she was nine years old.
 She has noted that she wanted to grow up to become a doctor from an early age.

 In 1992, Kandola received an M.D. from McGill University, where she specialized in family medicine.
 She then attended Johns Hopkins University from 1996 to 1998 where she received her Masters in Public Health and performed her residency in Preventive Medicine.
 There, she was inducted into the Delta Omega National Public Health Honor Society.
 During her time at Johns Hopkins, she also served in a mission hospital on the Ivory Coast of West Africa.